Josh-Owen/Wrap-Content-TabLayout/README.md

 [![](https://jitpack.io/v/Josh-Owen/Wrap-Content-TabLayout.svg)](https://jitpack.io/#Josh-Owen/Wrap-Content-TabLayout)

-WrapContentTabLayout i  s a short and simple library used to solve the novel problem of wrapping individual tab items or entire TabLayouts in Native Android to replicate similar designs to tab layouts seen within applications such as WhatsApp e.g.
+WrapContentTabLayout is a short and simple library used to solve the novel problem of wrapping individual tab items or entire TabLayouts in Native Android to replicate similar designs to tab layouts seen within applications such as WhatsApp e.g.